galaxyeye/scent-examples/README.md

-# X-SQL server client API
+# X-SQL client API

-The x-sql api is an async api, every call returns the id of the execution immediately.
+The x-sql query api is asynchronous, every query returns the id of the query immediately.

-* you can poll the result using this id
+* you CAN poll the result using this id, but it's optional
-* you have to specify your own callbackUrl, once we have the execution done, we post the result to this url
+* you MUST implement your callback url to receive the result, once we have the query done, we post the result back
-* requirement for your callback handler:
+* your callback url have to:
-  * method: GET
+  * accept http method: GET
-  * media type: application/json
+  * accept http media type: application/json

 ## Startup